A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: EXPERIMENTS AND RESULTS

 \subsection{Bin configuration}

 The reason for using RSE as a metric for the characterization of the TDC is to determine the best bin configuration, which leads to the highest linearity.
-The bin widths of the states used for the RSE calculation are obtained from the earlier code density test.
-According to the analysis in the RSE-based bin configuration described in Section \ref{Relative Standard Error-based bin configuration}, the bin configuration starts from the value set of $Ref$, representing the desired bin width which is then incrementally increased from 2 to 100 ps in the simulation.
-Each $Ref$ value corresponds to a specific RSE and bin configuration from which the time resolution can be calculated.
-Fig.\ref{fig:RSE} shows the simulation and experiment results of the relationship between RSE and time resolution of the TDC.
-The time resolution is calculated by $1.667ns/N$ where the $1.667ns$ is the fine code measurement range, and $N$ is the total number of the groups.
-Each blue $\circ$ corresponds to an RSE with a specific bin configuration.
-Multiple bin configurations may have a similar $N$ leading to a similar time resolution.
-As a result, a single time resolution may correspond to multiple RSEs, as shown in Fig.\ref{fig:RSE}.
+The bin widths of the states used for the RSE simulation are obtained from the earlier code density test.
+According to the analysis in the RSE-based bin configuration described in Section \ref{Relative Standard Error-based bin configuration}, the bin configuration starts from the value set of $ref$, representing the desired bin width which is then incrementally increased from 2 to 100~ps in the simulation.
+Each $ref$ values are applied in $FP$ using (\ref{eq:first}), and the resulting configuration is then used for $SP$ in (\ref{eq:second}).
+After $SP$, a bin configuration corresponding to a $ref$ value is finished and used for RSE calculations.
+The time resolution is calculated from the bin configuration using the total Group number.
+The time resolution is calculated by $1.667\: ns/N$ where the $1.667\: ns$ is the fine code measurement range, and $N$ is the total number of the groups.
+Fig. \ref{fig:RSE} shows the simulation and experiment results of the relationship between RSE and time resolution of the TDC.
+Each blue $\circ$ represents a unique $ref$ value.
+In the First Pass, $FP$, the total Group number $N$ is determined by sweeping the $ref$ in (\ref{eq:first}) from 2~ps to 100~ps with a resolution of 0.01~ps.
+After the Second Pass, $SP$, different $ref$ values may result in the same total Group number $N$.
+The time resolution is uniquely determined by the total Group number $N$, however, each group may have a different combination of bin configurations, resulting in different $RSE$ values.
+As a result, multiple $ref$ values may lead to the same time resolution with different RSE values.

 The bin configurations which has the smallest RSEs represents the best linearity for that time resolution.
+The RSE is based on (\ref{eq:RSE}), which is the ratio between the standard error and the average bin width (i.e. the time resolution).
+When the time resolution decreases from 5~ps to 100~ps, both standard error and the time resolution increase.
+However, the lowest standard error does not increase at the same rate of the time resolution, hence, the lowest RSE improves with decreasing time resolution from 5~ps to 100~ps.